God's Will

-"God's Will" is a song written by Barry Dean and Tom Douglas and recorded by American country music artist Martina McBride.
-It was released in December 2004 as the fourth and final single from McBride's 2003 album Martina.
+"God's Will" is a song recorded by American country music artist Martina McBride for her seventh studio album Martina (2003).
+The song was written by Barry Dean and Tom Douglas and produced by McBride and Paul Worley.
+McBride's label, RCA Nashville, began pushing the song to country radio in late November 2004 as the fourth and final single from the album.

 Music video

 The music video was directed by Deaton-Flanigen Productions and premiered in late 2004.
-It was nominated for a Grammy Award for Best Short Form Music Video.
+It was nominated for a Grammy Award for Best Short Form Music Video, becoming McBride's second nomination after "Concrete Angel" and her tenth overall nomination.

 Synopsis

-The video starts with McBride sitting on a pew bench in the park with autumn leaves blowing in the wind.
-She starts singing and thinks back to a Halloween night when she met Will, a young, crippled boy who came trick-or-treating dressed as a bag of leaves.
+The video starts with a leaf floating in the wind, before landing on Martina (a reference to the opening of "Forrest Gump".
+McBride sits on a pew bench in the park with autumn leaves blowing in the wind.
+She starts singing and thinks back to a Halloween night when she met Will, a young, disabled boy who came trick-or-treating dressed as a bag of leaves.
 Later, it shows McBride and her daughter babysitting Will and playing a board game while his mother worked late.
 Later, McBride sees Will and his mom playing tee ball in their yard.
 Will and his mom eventually move away and before he gets into his car he gives McBride a drawing of him and her holding hands with the words "Me and God love you" written in crayon and she waves goodbye to him.
-The video ends with McBride sitting on the pew bench in the park, holding Will's drawing lovingly to her chest, and going to play with her daughter.
+The video ends with McBride sitting on the pew bench in the park, holding Will's drawing lovingly to her chest, and going to play with her daughter, while the leaf from the video's opening blows away and eventually lands in a river.

-Chart performance
+Charts

 "God's Will" debuted at number 56 on the U.S. Billboard Hot Country Songs chart for the week of December 4, 2004.